-I live in Toronto, Canada with my pioneering and waste-loving husband, my hilarious toddler daughter, and my troublesome canine son.
+I live in Peterborough, Canada with my pioneering and waste-loving husband, my hilariously self-assured pre-school daughter, and my troublesome canine son.
 I love to spend time with them, to enjoy a good americano, to take long walks, and to observe the less obvious things within us and around us.
 I am amazed watching my daughter grow into herself each day changing ever so slightly, growing ever so magnificently.

 And I’m fascinated and repelled by the things humans do, the ways we can be, all the stuff we can not bare to look at about ourselves, all that makes us so messy, and nasty, and beautiful.
 I am so stunned and delighted and crushed and pervasively moved by what we are exposed to.
 I strive through my writing to tap this point of reference for (hopefully) a greater purpose.